 Here is our latest update on the Covid-19 situation and our new policies…

 SPECIAL RISK-FREE, FULLY REFUNDABLE DEPOSIT POLICY

-In response to the uncertainty surrounding global travel during the Covid-19 outbreak, we have now updated our booking policy to ensure that all new bookings made on our 2020 or 2021 tours, including Tour de France tours will be risk-free and fully refundable in the event that the Tour de France does not run or clients are restricted in their travels.
+In response to the uncertainty surrounding global travel during the Covid-19 outbreak, we have now updated our booking policy to ensure that all new bookings made on our 2020 or 2021 tours, including Tour de France tours will be risk-free and fully refundable in the event that the race does not run or clients are restricted in their travels.

-Due to the unprecedented effects the virus has had globally, we have postponed all tours through to the revised Tour de France dates; including Paris-Nice, the Spring Classics and the Giro d’Italia.
-In postponing, we have been proud to have offered our clients a full credit of 100% of their funds paid to any tour offered by Mummu Cycling up until 31 December 2021.
+Due to the unprecedented effects the virus has had globally, we have made the difficult, yet necessary decision to postpone all of our global 2020 tours; including Paris-Nice, the Spring Classics, the Giro d’Italia , the Tour de France and La Vuelta.
+In postponing, we have been proud to have offered all booked clients a full credit of 100% of their funds paid to any tour offered by Mummu Cycling up until 31 December 2021.

-Please be reassured that your health and safety on tour will be our highest priority.
+Please be reassured that your health and safety on tour will be our highest priority when our trips commence.
 We have implemented increased hygiene protocols on all tours including; increased sanitisation of equipment and transport vehicles (inside and outside), sufficient supply of disposable gloves and hand sanitiser for each client, reduced food handling by our team, confirmation of strict hygiene levels at all venues accessed during each trip and reduced human contact through riding and bike handling.